U.S. Route 18 in Iowa: Route description

 In Hancock County, the route passes through Britt before meeting US 69 1 mi west of Garner; the two highways split in Garner.
 East of Garner, the route takes a north-northeasterly path as it goes through Ventura and skirts the northern shore of Clear Lake.
 Near the northeastern shore of the lake, it enters the city of Clear Lake, where it meets Interstate 35 (I-35).
-Iowa 122 and U.S. Route 18 Business (US 18 Bus.) head east from the interchange with the interstate.
+Iowa 122 and US 18 Bus. head east from the interchange with the Interstate.
 US 18 traffic follows southbound I-35 for 4 mi.
 Iowa 27, the Avenue of the Saints highway, which had hitherto followed I-35 southbound now follows US 18 eastbound.
 The two routes, now on a four-lane, controlled-access highway, follow a path which passes to the south of Mason City.
 They meet US 65 and US 18 Bus. at exit 186.

-At the Floyd county line, US-18; and Iowa 27 become a limited-access road and angle slightly to the northeast, passing Rudd.
+At the Floyd county line, US 18 and Iowa 27 become a limited-access road and angle slightly to the northeast, passing Rudd.
 At Floyd, the two routes are joined by US 218.
 The three routes head south along a bypass of Charles City.
 They intersect Iowa 14 on the western side of town and take a 90-degree curve to the east.
-At exit 218 of the expressway, US 18 leaves US 218 and Iowa 27, which continue southeastward towards Cedar Falls–Waterloo.
+At exit 218 of the expressway, US 18 leaves US 218 and Iowa 27, which continue southeastward toward Cedar Falls–Waterloo.
 US 18 briefly heads north into Charles City with US 218 Bus.
 The two routes meet the northern end of Iowa 14, and US 18 splits away to the east to cross the Cedar River.

 Heading east again, the route enters Chickasaw County and passes through Bassett on its way to New Hampton.
 It meets US 63 at a four-lane bypass on the western side of town.
 The two routes head south for 8 mi, splitting at the mile 196 interchange which is also the eastern end of Iowa 346.
-The route turns to travel due-east through Fredericksburg.
+The route turns to travel due east through Fredericksburg.

-Continuing due-east, US 18 does not enter another community for 20 mi until it reaches West Union in Fayette County.
+Continuing due east, US 18 does not enter another community for 20 mi until it reaches West Union in Fayette County.
 In West Union, it intersects Iowa 150.
 East of town, it crosses into the Driftless Area, an area that was untouched by glaciation during the last ice age.
 The route turns to the northeast to through Clermont and then to the north to meet US 52 at Postville in southern Allamakee County.
 The two routes head east through Postville and turn south into Clayton County.
-Near Froelich, US 52 leaves to the south towards Dubuque.
-Heading to the northeast towards, McGregor and Marquette, its business loop goes through the towns while the mainline skirts around them.
+Near Froelich, US 52 leaves to the south toward Dubuque.
+Heading to the northeast toward McGregor and Marquette, its business loop goes through the towns while the mainline skirts around them.
 The business loop rejoins the mainline at the foot of the Marquette–Joliet Bridge, which spans the Mississippi River.
-US 18 continues east into Wisconsin with Wisconsin Highway 60, which begins at the state line.
+US 18 continues east into Wisconsin with State Trunk Highway 60, which begins at the state line.